miklosme/papers/src/app/home.md

+# Daily Digest (March 31, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of cutting-edge research that's sure to spark your synapses.
+Let's dive right in!

+First up, we're taking flight with a groundbreaking approach to [monitoring distributed cyber-physical systems](https://papers.miklos.dev/2503.21906).
+Imagine a swarm of drones dancing through the sky, their every move scrutinized by an intelligent automaton.
+This paper introduces a clever way to translate complex spatio-temporal rules into efficient automata, ensuring our robotic friends play nice and stay safe.
+It's not just about pass/fail checks either – we're talking quantitative analysis that measures how well these systems adhere to the rules.
+This could be a game-changer for keeping tabs on large-scale, dynamic AI deployments.

+But wait, there's more!
+Ever wonder how to navigate a web app like a pro?
+Researchers have cooked up a [hybrid pathfinding algorithm](https://papers.miklos.dev/2503.22162) that's turning heads in the multi-agent world.
+By combining classic D* Lite search with reinforcement learning, they've created a system that's both globally smart and locally adaptable.
+It's like giving your AI agents a GPS and street smarts rolled into one.
+The results?
+Fewer collisions, better efficiency, and the ability to handle curveballs in dynamic environments.
+Web developers, take note!

+Now, let's talk teamwork.
+Multi-agent reinforcement learning is getting a boost from an unlikely ally – [large language models](https://papers.miklos.dev/2503.21807).
+The LERO framework is tackling two of MARL's biggest headaches: credit assignment and partial observability.
+By using LLMs to generate clever reward functions and observation enhancements, then fine-tuning with evolutionary algorithms, LERO is helping agents cooperate like never before.
+It's like giving your AI team a pep talk and x-ray vision all at once.

+Last but not least, we're putting LLMs in the hot seat to [catch phishing emails](https://papers.miklos.dev/2503.22038).
+Picture this: two AI agents locked in a heated debate, arguing whether an email is legit or trying to steal your passwords.
+A third AI judge weighs their arguments and makes the final call.
+This creative approach is outperforming traditional methods, especially when mixing different types of LLMs in the debate.
+Who knew AI could be so argumentative – and effective?

+That's all for now, folks!
+Keep your algorithms sharp and your training data clean.
+Until next time, this is your AI newsletter editor, signing off!

 # Daily Digest (March 28, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-theoretic approach to optimizing IoT sensor networks.
 Researchers are tackling the challenge of [minimizing the age of information](https://papers.miklos.dev/2503.21633) in distributed systems, using clever incentive mechanisms to encourage cooperation between sensors.
 This work could revolutionize how we manage data freshness in large-scale IoT deployments.